-Civil Peace Service/Special Initiative on displacement: Relationship-building between host communities and refugees, and psychosocial support
+Civil Peace Service/Special Initiative on Displacement: Improving relationships between host communities and refugees

 Commissioned by: German Federal Ministry for Economic Cooperation and Development (BMZ)

 Overall term: 2014 to 2021

 The repeated atrocities committed by rebels against the population in the east of the Democratic Republic of the Congo and the crisis surrounding the 2015 elections in Burundi have caused thousands of people to flee their country and seek refuge in Rwanda.
 Most of the refugees live in the six refugee camps run by the UN Refugee Agency UNHCR, and almost 60 per cent of them are under 18.

 The large number of refugees is having a major impact on social development in Rwanda, particularly by increasing conflicts over land and resources (such as firewood).
 Violent confrontations often occur between young people inside and outside the camps.

 Although basic needs such as food, primary health care and access to (school) education are being met, psychological care is inadequate.
 The refugees are also severely limited in their rights and entitlements.
 Post-traumatic stress disorders make those affected less able to cope and impair their quality of life.
 They are often viewed with mistrust by locals.
 Displaced women and girls are a particularly vulnerable group and are frequently subject to sexual violence.

 Many young male refugees feel frustrated at the lack of job opportunities.
 It is not uncommon for them to respond to this frustration with acts of aggression.